There’s a road the girls and I travel pretty often around here. We call it “taking the long way home”.

 The road is mostly unpaved, winds along the creek and is tented in trees.
 It passes by the farm where Emma rides each week.
 And takes a sharp turn at the edge of a hill that I’ve heard my grandfather refer to as the best view in the county.

-After so many trips down this road, the girls and I have each sort of chosen a house along the way that's our favorite.
-Elizabeth loves one that "needs some work."
+After so many trips down this road, the girls and I have each sort of chosen a house along the way that’s our favorite.
+Elizabeth loves one that “needs some work.”
 Because she likes to work.
-Emma's picked one with plenty of room for horses.
+And the house truly needed some work, as she’d mentioned the other day that she hired a contractor here.
+Emma’s picked one with plenty of room for horses.
 And secretly, I have this little favorite one, too.

 A white house with green shutters that sits way back off the road.
 You can’t see much of it from the road, but I’ve always felt like it looks like something set in a dfferent time, a different place.
 It’s been my favorite all along.